stevenschobert/keylime/README.md

 > A delicious way to build prototype objects in JavaScript.

 Keylime is library for creating and composing object behavior in JavaScript.
-Keylime lets you define the "attributes" and "methods" your object should have, and allows you to abstract away more complicated logic into easy-to-reuse modules.
+Keylime lets you define the "attributes" and "methods" your object should have, and helps you to abstract away more complicated logic into easy-to-reuse modules.

 ## Features